aarush-narang/next-project-template-typescript/README.md

 -   The `public` folder is used for static assets that are not imported in the application.
 -   The `styles` folder is used for global styles and style modules.
 -   The `util` folder is used for utility functions and other code that is not a component.

+All necessary configuration files are included in the template and can be modified as needed.